 4th June: International Day of Innocent Children Victims of Aggression

-‘The International Day of Innocent Children Victims of Aggression’ is observed each year on June 4.
-It is a day to raise awareness about children who have faced harassment whether it is physical, mental and emotional abuse in their lives, and eradicate such a practice from society.
+‘The International Day of Innocent Children Victims of Aggression is observed each year on June 4.
+It is a day to raise awareness about children who have faced harassment whether it is physical, mental or emotional abuse in their lives, and eradicate such a practice from society.

 5th June: World Environment Day

-Out of all important days in June, this day is the one that is of utmost importance to nature.
+Out of all the important days in June, this day is the one that is of utmost importance to nature.
 World Environment Day is also known as Eco Day or Environment Day.
-This day is celebrated throughout the world to create awareness regarding the protection of the environment around us.
-The theme for World Environment Day 2020 was, ‘Time for Nature’, with a focus on its role in providing the essential infrastructure that supports life on Earth and human development.
+This day is celebrated throughout the world to create awareness regarding the protection of the environment around us and the major environmental issues like Global warming, Overpopulation, and pollution.
+The theme for World Environment Day 2021 was, “Ecosystem Restoration”, with a focus on its role in providing the essential infrastructure that supports life on Earth and human development.
 It is the United Nations’ principal vehicle for encouraging awareness and action for the protection of our environment.

 7th June: World Food Safety Day

 World Food Safety Day was started in 2019.
 The 2021 World Food Safety Day (WFSD) aims to draw attention to and inspire action to help prevent, detect and manage foodborne risks, contributing to food security, human health, economic prosperity, agriculture, market access, tourism and sustainable development.
 The safety of food is a key to achieving Sustainable Development Goals.WHO, in collaboration with the Food and Agriculture Organization of the United Nations (FAO) is pleased to facilitate Member States’ efforts to celebrate World Food Safety Day.